Mark Donnelly (Chairman)

 - 027 224 2316

-Although not a cricket player, my daughter has played from age 5 at school and club level – Southwell Boys 1st X1, St Peters Boys colts; Melville Club and the Combined Girls Secondary School teams.
-She has also represented Hamilton in the under 15, Secondary school and Women’s teams and Northern Districts under 15, 18 and 21, Women’s Northern Premier League and is in the Northern Districts Emerging Spirit Development programme.
+Although not a cricket player, my daughter has played from age 5- Southwell Boys 1st X1, St Peters Boys colts; Melville Club and Combined Girls Secondary School teams.
+She has also represented Hamilton in the under 15, Secondary School and Women’s teams and Northern Districts under 15, 18 and 21, Women’s Northern Premier League and currently plays for Northern Spirit.
 I am therefore definitely a cricket mum and understand the challenges facing girls and women wanting to play cricket.

 My love for cricket started in the 1980’s in Sri Lanka, I have been passionate about the game ever since, I have played at all age levels and played Division One Cricket in Sri Lanka and also played Club Cricket in England, Australia and New Zealand.
 I am also on the Board of the Melville Cricket Club and played for them in Senior levels in Premiers and Senior A. I would like to add value to the HCA and serve the game.
 My son Ravi Pathirana has represented NDCA at the junior level and he is currently with CDCA senior teams.
 I would love to see cricket rise in popularity again and share my leadership qualities, skills and knowledge to the game where ever I can.